survivejs/react-book/manuscript/01_webpack_compared.md

 Gulp takes a different approach.
 Instead of relying on configuration per plugin you deal with actual code.
 Gulp builds on top of the tried and true concept of piping.
 If you are familiar with Unix, it's the same idea here.
 You simply have sources, filters and sinks.

 Sources match files.
 Filters perform operations on those (e.g. convert to JavaScript).
-Finally it gets passed to sinks (your build directory etc.).
+Finally, it gets passed to sinks (your build directory etc.).
 Here's a sample `Gulpfile` to give you a better idea of the approach taken from the project README.
 It has been abbreviated a bit:

 ```javascript
 var gulp = require('gulp');